bash7325/readme-generator/README.md

   * [Tests](#tests)
   * [Questions](#questions)
   ## Installation
-  none
+  node index
   ## Usage
-  usage
+  for generating readme
   ## License
   This project is licensed under the MIT license.
   ## Contributions
-  cont
+  Riley the dog helped
   ## Tests
   undefined
   ## Questions
   If you have any questions please reach out to me at bash7325@gmail.com

-  Or visit my Github profile [Github link](www.github.com)
+  Or visit my Github profile [Github link](http://github.com/bash7325)